kevinoh45TuD/pp2_card_games/README.md

 ![Picture of bottom of game screen](/assets/doc-media/pp2-docs-below.png)

+I wanted to provide the user with as much features/options as possible while in the game, while not taking them to a different area from the game.
+This will keep them engaged more with the game as they can open and close any of the modals when they choose.

 ### Info

 Regardless of where the info modal is opened from (on the home/game screen) the user will be show the same information.